dpajek/chingu_flutter-ui_1/README.md

 Here is a [live web app version](https://dpajek.github.io/flutter-ui-1/#/) (not optimized for desktop)

+## About Chingu
+[Chingu](https://chingu.io/) provides an environment for developers to learn through individual and team projects.

+The project idea / specs for this repo can be found [here](https://solofree.docs.chingu.io/solo/steps#requirements).

 ## Screens
 1. A dashboard showing cards for each article: